-For many of us, our first introduction to the stock market came from playing some version of the stock market game in high school.
+Our first introduction to the stock market came from playing some version of the stock market game in high school for many of us.
 The game typically works by giving students a hypothetical capital amount to start with.
 The winner is the student whose capital base is the largest at the end of the game.
 To be sure, there are some great things about this game.
-First and foremost, it engages students in investing, which is something that is badly needed to help battle our woeful savings epidemic in this country.
+First and foremost, it engages students in investing, which is badly needed to help battle our woeful savings epidemic in this country.
 Second, it teaches some semblance of financial literacy, which is often never addressed with our young students leaving them unprepared for life outside of school.

 But I think the benefits stop there.
 These games can start students on a path of bad behavior when it comes to investing.
 In fact, almost all of the objectives of the game are counter to what we preach at Greenspring as “successful investing”:

-- An all-or-nothing mentality– with the objective being to accrue the most money over a very short period of time, students learn that buying just a few stocks (and the most volatile ones at that) gives them the best chance of success.
+- An all-or-nothing mentality– with the objective being to accrue the most money over a concise period of time, students learn that buying just a few stocks (and the most volatile ones at that) gives them the best chance of success.

 I am not totally living under a rock.
-I get that children are going to be much more engaged trying to make ten times their money in a month versus learning about finance, but teaching someone that trading stocks is a good idea also flies in the face of reason.
+I get that children will be much more engaged trying to make ten times their money in a month versus learning about finance, but teaching someone that trading stocks are a good idea also flies in the face of reason.
 My suggestion would be to teach the kids the basics without the stock market game.
-Focus on things like how active management is a losers bet, that small and value stocks have a long track record of outperformance and how much costs matter to long-term performance.
-If they do want make a real different focus on things these children have control over- namely their budget.
+Focus on things like how active management is a loser bet, that small and value stocks have a long track record of outperformance, and how much costs matter to long-term performance.
+If they do want to make a real different focus on things these children have control over, namely their budget.
 If they can focus on strategies to minimize their expenses and maximize their income, they’ll be way ahead of the game.